a0m0rajab/Emoji-Menu/README.md

 - the input event listener is working in the page but not in the content scripts.
 - add white and black list for the extension
 - improve the list and show only one list instead of multiple ones.
+- check the focus after creating the elemenet
+- add the list items after the text area cursor